Skip links

 Offer the same or similar product/service to a different market segment.

-When the iPhone launched, it targeted a different market segment compared to Blackberry which was much more expensive and targetted the high-end mobile market.
+When the iPhone launched, it targeted a different market segment compared to Blackberry which was much more expensive and targeted the high-end mobile market.

 Another example is social networks like Snapchat target young users.
 Snapchat saw an opportunity in building a social platform for teenagers.